julep-ai/julep/sdks/python/julep/api/reference.md

 <dl>
 <dd>

-Create or update undefined (ID is required in payload; existing resource will be overwritten)
+Create or update a user
 </dd>
 </dl>
 </dd>